Notes on the Geography of The U.A.E. (Dubai): Dubai 2007 Update

 One of the Emirates Towers is a hotel, the other an office tower.

-Looking back to the Marina Tower at the left and with the Rose Rotana Tower, which claimed to be the world's tallest hotel, in the center.
-Sand comes free of charge.
+Looking back to the Marina Tower at the left and in the center the Rose Rayhaan Hotel, which claimed to be the world's tallest.
+Being the tallest or biggest or most expensive is a Dubai illness.
+Take heart, the sand is complimentary.

 The Burj Dubai takes shape.